 is completely unsuitable for high-z work (or even comparing to extreme star-bursts in the local Universe), but there is a large body of work indicating that there are star-forming regions at low-z that are showing comparable conditions to those at high redshift.
 Stars do not change _that_ much with redshift.
 It is true that you cover a much large range of parameter space, but most of it is irrelevant for the application you have in mind.

 Page 19: 'While some optical and infrared emission lines emit in these extreme regions, the efficiency of reprocessing is generally very low making emission lines weak.' - This is true, but be aware that for applications to low redshift star-forming galaxies this emission might be very relevant (not important for your specific goal though I admit).
+[I DON’T QUITE UNDERSTAND THIS COMMENT.
+THIS PERTAINS TO HIGH-DENSITY ENVIRONMENTS BUT THE REFEREE TOLD US TO EXCLUDE THOSE SIMS…]

 Page 24:

 'do not predict ..., but create enough emission to be detectable by current optical instruments' - what does this mean? that is a completely non-quantitative statement and it must be made clearer.
 What are 'current instruments' and what are their limits?
 Furthermore He II 4686 (nebular) is often mixed with He II 4686 (WR-wind) and disentangling the two might also be challenging.
 Please make clear what you mean here.
+[I ADDED SDSS SPECTROGRAPHS AND A REMARK ABOUT MIXED CONTRIBUTIONS…IS THIS OK?]

 Page 25: